QWERTYUIOP123456789-alt/CLOUDE-COMPUTING/README.md

 3. **Centralization**:
    - **Mining Pools**: Many miners join mining pools to combine their computational power and increase the chances of earning rewards.
 This can lead to centralization, where a few large pools control a significant portion of the network’s mining power.

-### Summary

-Crypto mining is the process of validating transactions and adding them to a blockchain ledger while creating new cryptocurrency units.
-It involves solving complex mathematical problems (in PoW) or staking coins (in PoS) to secure the network and earn rewards.
-Mining requires specialized hardware and consumes significant energy, and its economic viability depends on various factors including hardware costs and market conditions.